GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Parallelization Strategy on Accelerators

-In the original CPU version, \cref{alg:surfint_cpu}, the \code{SurfInt} routine loops over all sides on the current rank.
-For each side, it obtains the orientation of the side with respect to the volume.
-The orientation of the side of a hexahedral DG element depends on which of its six local faces the side refers to.
-The contribution of this side is then added to all DOFs within the element.
+In the original CPU version, \cref{alg:surfint_cpu}, the \code{SurfInt} routine loops over all faces on the current rank.
+For each face, it obtains the orientation of the face with respect to the volume.
+The orientation of the face of a hexahedral DG element depends on which of its six local faces it refers to.
+The contribution of this face is then added to all DOFs within the element.